 Hunger is common among DC residents, and the recession has made it harder for many to afford decent and adequate food.
-For example, two of five households with children said that they had difficulty affording enough food in 2009, according to a report by the Food Research and Action Center. vi
+A growing share of DC households -including two of five households with children - said that they had difficulty affording enough food in 2009, according to a report by the Food Research and Action Center. vi